Submarine, Nautical Terms and Glossary

 (see Announcing Systems)

 Loose thread on uniform.

-The machinery used to jack a shaft.
+The machinery used to jack (rotate) a shaft, such as a turbine shaft.
 May also be used to lock the shaft.

 The Type 094 (NATO reporting name: Jin-class) is a class of nuclear powered ballistic missile submarine developed by the Chinese People's Liberation Army's Navy and capable of carrying 12 of the more modern JL-2s missiles with a range of approximately 4,300 nautical miles.
 The first-of-class was launched in July 2004.
 Four submarines are believed to have been constructed and are believed to incorporate a great deal of Russian technology.